Make student safety a top priority

 - Evening emergency evacuation procedures.
 Students living on site have emergency cards and emergency procedures on their ID cards, in their living quarters and in their orientation binders.
 They may also be sent additional instructions via email and text message.

-The newly formed Student Operations Team (SOT) will meet every Monday to discuss any concerns or issues that arise with the student population.
-If you have any questions or concerns you would like SOT to address, please contact Lisa Reed.
+The Student Operations Team (SOT) meets every Monday to discuss any concerns or issues that arise with the student population.
+If you have any questions or concerns you would like SOT to address, email StudentOperationsTeam@anl.gov.

-Thank you for your assistance and support as we welcome this year’s record-breaking number of summer students.
+Thank you for your assistance and support in helping our summer interns safely contribute to our mission.
 We are looking forward to a safe summer.